FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/getting-started.rst

 - ENCRYPT (not implemented yet): none | agent | helyos | helyos-agent.
 RSA encription betwenn helyos core and agent.
   This is an additional encription to the TSL layer used by the RAbbitMQ (default = none)
 - MESSAGE_RATE_LIMIT:  maximum burst of number of messages per second that an agent is allowed publish to helyOS. (default = 150)
-- MESSAGE_UPDATE_LIMIT: maximum burst of number of messages per second that an agent is allowed publish resulting in a database update.
-E.g. status update. (default = 20)
+- MESSAGE_UPDATE_LIMIT: maximum burst of number of database updates per second originated from messages publishing.
+E.g. status update messages. (default = 20)
+- WAIT_AGENT_STATUS_PERIOD:  time in seconds that helyOS waits for an agent to change to the required status before triggering a mission. (default = 20)

 (Optional settings)